-In other woodland types grazing and browsing by rabbits, hares and deer should ideally be controlled at low population levels.
-Protection for seedlings and saplings should be afforded if and when damage becomes significant.
+Low intensity grazing and browsing is a natural feature of woodlands which helps to maintain diversity in composition and structure.
+However deer, rabbits and hares can cause serious damage to young trees and coppice shoots.
+Ideally, they should be controlled at low population levels, combined with protection for seedlings and saplings if and when damage becomes significant.
 The most effective form of protection is by fencing, tree guards or shelters.
 Shelters are usually cheaper than fencing for irregular areas and small groups.
 They also help during weeding by making protected trees - both planted and naturally regenerated - more visible.